intervene-EU-H2020/prsCompaR/README.md

 ## Installation

-The fatest way to install the development version of prsCompaR using [devtools](https://devtools.r-lib.org):
+The fastest way to install the development version of prsCompaR using [devtools](https://devtools.r-lib.org):

 ``` r
 devtools::install_github("intervene-EU-H2020/prsCompaR")